• Skip to primary navigation

 How long to boil an egg to get soft boiled egg?

-Dim kosha served in a small wok placed on a steel plate close top view
+Dim Kosha served in a steel wok placed on a steel plate top view

 Print